Gluesticks Blog

 How To Know When Your Jam Is Done Cooking

-I’ve made this recipe enough to know exactly what works for my stove and climate.
-If you’d like a few methods to test for doneness you can try one of these from The Kitchn.
+I've made this recipe enough to know exactly what works for my stove and climate.
+If you'd like a few methods to test for doneness, you can try the freezer test for jam.

 5 Delicious Uses for Raspberry, Blueberry, and Blackberry Jam